heroku/cli/packages/pipelines/README.md

   $ heroku pipelines:create [NAME]

 ARGUMENTS
-  NAME  name of pipeline, defaults to basename of app
+  NAME  name of pipeline (defaults to basename of the app)

 OPTIONS
   -a, --app=app        (required) app to run command against -r, --remote=remote  git remote of app to use
-  -s, --stage=stage    stage of first app in pipeline -t, --team=team      the team which will own the apps (can also use --org)
+  -s, --stage=stage    stage of first app in pipeline -t, --team=team      the team which will own the apps

 DESCRIPTION
   An existing app must be specified as the first app in the pipeline.